semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ### Data type

-data type simply means the type of information stored in computer memory.
-In python, we have several data types, but for this introductory post, we are going to talk about 3 of them: numerical, string and boolean data type.
+Data type means the kind of information stored in computer memory.
+In python, we have several data types, but for this introductory post, we are going to talk about 3 of them: numerical, string, and boolean data type.

 #### Numerical data type